AWinterman/simple-scuttle/README.md

 shape of inputs to the stream determine the resulting action.
 These are documented in the [Expected Objects](#expected-objects) section.

+Check out the [demo](http://awinterman.github.io/simple-scuttle/) if you are the more intuitive type.

 # API #

 ## Constructor ##